Definition of work and work time

 What is considered ‘work’ and ‘work time’ under the HVNL?

-- Driving the fatigue-regulated heavy vehicle.
+- Driving the fatigue-regulated heavy vehicle; or

 - Instructing or supervising someone else driving the fatigue-regulated heavy vehicle.